 Certain individuals are more prone to UTIs than others.
-For example the anatomy of women makes them more susceptible to UTI’s because their urethra is shorter and closer to the anus.
+For example, the anatomy of women makes them more susceptible to UTIs because their urethra is shorter and closer to the anus.
 But as a group, the population most likely to experience UTIs is the elderly.
 Elderly people are more vulnerable to UTIs for many reasons, not the least of which is their overall susceptibility to all infections due to the suppressed immune system that comes with age and certain age-related conditions.

-According to a recent issue of Nursing, individuals usually tend to empty the bladder completely upon urination, which helps to keep bacteria from accumulating within the bladder.
+According to a recent issue of Nursing magazine, individuals usually tend to empty the bladder completely upon urination, which helps to keep bacteria from accumulating within the bladder.
 But elderly men and women experience a weakening of the muscles of the bladder, which leads to more urine being retained in the bladder, poor bladder emptying and incontinence, which can lead to UTIs.
-In elderly men, an enlarged prostate can also lead to obstructed urinary flow and urine stagnation, while in women, bladder prolapse due to weakness of supporting strucures can have the same effect.
+In elderly men, an enlarged prostate can also lead to obstructed urinary flow and urine stagnation, while in women, bladder prolapse due to weakness of supporting structures can have the same effect.
 In either sex, no matter the cause, stagnant urine becomes a breeding ground for the growth and colonization of the bacteria that cause UTIs.

-Interestingly enough, the elderly with a UTI are often misdiagnosed with senior dementia or Alzheimer’s disease, because a UTI can mimic symptoms of such conditions.
-Also, according to Nursing magazine between 30% and 40% of elderly patients with serious infection don't exhibit the hallmark sign of fever due the inability of the immune system to mount a response to infection due to the effects of aging.
-As the bacteria in the urine spread to the blood stream and cross the blood-brain barrier, confusion and other cognitive difficulties can be the result.
+Interestingly enough, the elderly with a UTI are often misdiagnosed with senior dementia or Alzheimer's disease, because a UTI can mimic symptoms of such conditions.
+Also, according to Nursing magazine between 30% and 40% of elderly patients with serious infection don't exhibit the hallmark sign of fever due to the inability of the immune system to mount a response to infection due to the effects of aging.
+As the bacteria in the urine spread to the bloodstream and cross the blood-brain barrier, confusion and other cognitive difficulties can be the result.
 Sudden onset of these symptoms should lead one to investigate possible UTI.
 An elderly person who is experiencing signs of mental difficulties should also be closely monitored for other signs of a UTI such as:

 The most common treatment for a UTI in the elderly, once properly diagnosed, is antibiotics.
 UTIs are usually caused by gram-negative organisms, so broad-spectrum antibiotics are usually given.
-If the UTI is caused by catheterization, minimize the use of the catheter, and or be sure it is removed and replaced more often.
+If the UTI is caused by catheterization, minimize the use of the catheter, and/or be sure it is removed and replaced more often.
 If your parent has to have an in-dwelling catheter, be sure you discuss with the physician and the nursing staff what the schedule for changing the catheter is and that it is followed carefully.
 Some catheters have a special design that minimizes the introduction of bacteria when it is passed.
 Be sure to investigate these if catheterization will be an ongoing requirement.